Think You're Ready to Open Your Own ABA Practice?

 – Dr. Michael F. Dorsey, LABA, BCBA-D

-With current changes in healthcare laws and the insurance system, even long-time private practitioners feel overwhelmed by the business side of things and are moving to group therapy practices.
+With ongoing changes in healthcare laws and the insurance system, even long-time private practitioners can feel overwhelmed by the business side of things, and many have moved toward group therapy practices as a result.

 Your First Years in Practice Are About Learning the Ropes… A Mentor Can Help